 This website is built on WordPress.
 Did you know that?

-I left Bulgaria three years ago to go to Denmark and study and Totally Hooked was my plan to support myself through college.
-Instead of going for a low paid work students usually do while in college, I wanted to give my passion for creating things a try.
+I left Bulgaria three years ago to go to Denmark and study, and Totally Hooked was my plan to support myself through college.
+Instead of going for the low paid work students usually do while in college, I wanted to give my passion for creating things a try.
 That way I’d learn how to run my own thing, take care of production, learn about e-commerce, digital marketing, content writing, and creating products people love.

 I needed a website and I was lucky enough to get one for free – something not a lot of startups can afford.
 But I got one, thanks to WordPress and WooThemes.
 My sister built this website for me in a day, using a free WooThemes E-commerce theme and a bunch of additional free plugins.

 WordPress is an open source project that helps millions of people to publish on the web.
 It’s created by volunteers – contributors who every day dedicate time and knowledge to make it better.

 I have been a part of the WordPress community for a while now and have tried to give back – mostly by volunteering at WordCamps.
 But for a long time now, I’ve wanted to do something more.

 Today, I’m excited to share another small contribution to WordPress – a crochet pattern I created for Wapuu – the adorably cute WordPress mascot.